nopnop2002/esp-idf-ssd1306/BdfFontDemo/README.md

 Each character has a character-specific bounding box (BBX).
 This BBX value indicates that this character is 8 dots wide by 12 dots high, and requires a 1 pixel margin to the left of this character.
-By providing a character-specific bounding box (BBX), this can omit the leftmost whitespace.
+By providing a character-specific bounding box (BBX), this can omit the left edge whitespace from the font pattern.
 ```
 STARTCHAR d
 ENCODING 100